jcheung611-byte/AI_mental_health/VISION_ROADMAP_v11.30_FINAL.md

 ### The Problem:

-**Mental health apps are broken:**
+**Mental health apps have gaps:**
 - **Venting apps** (ChatGPT Voice): No structure, no long-term healing, conversations disappear
 - **CBT apps** (Bloom, Woebot): Half-baked, not interactive, feels like homework not therapy
 - **Therapy apps** (BetterHelp): Expensive ($260-400/month), scheduled sessions only
 - **Meditation apps** (Headspace, Calm): Passive, no conversational support

 **The gap:**
-> "I need immediate relief when stressed (venting) AND long-term healing (structured work) AND it needs to feel like a real therapist who knows me."
+> "I need immediate relief when stressed (venting) AND long-term healing (structured work) AND it needs to feel like supportive AI companion who knows me."

 **No one offers this integrated experience.**

+**Note:** This is NOT a replacement for licensed therapy.
+It's daily support between sessions and for those who can't access or afford therapy.

 ---

-### The Solution: Therapist in Your Pocket
+### The Solution: Mental Health Companion

 **Two modes, one integrated experience:**